Application for The Mountains Governing Boards

 Description of Board of Trustees Positions & Organization

-The Board is composed of 11 voting Trustees elected by the Membership and the Executive Director (non-voting ex-officio).
-In addition, up to 4 voting Trustees may be selected by the Board, as well as other non-voting Trustees may be appointed by the Board as needed to carry on the work of The Board.
+The MRLC Board is composed of 11 voting Trustees elected by the Membership and the Executive Director (non-voting ex-officio).
+In addition, up to four voting Trustees may be selected by the Board, as well as other non-voting Trustees may be appointed by the Board as needed to carry on the work of the Board.

-All elected Trustees will serve for terms of three (3) years.
-All Board appointed Trustees may serve for up to 3-year terms based upon the needs of the Board at any given time.
+All elected Trustees will serve for a term of three (3) years.
+All Board appointed Trustees may serve up to two terms based upon the needs of the Board at any given time.
 No Trustee, elected or appointed, shall serve more than six (6) consecutive years.

-Board Leadership Team (nominating, training and orientation, policy review);
+Leadership Development Team (nominating, training and orientation, policy review)

-Each team may also request nominations for non-board volunteers to help carry out their functions.
+Each team may request nominations for non-board volunteers to help carry out their functions.